Somaliland–United States relations

 Somaliland and the United States do not have official diplomatic relations.
-While Somaliland operates a representative liaison office in Washington, D.C., it does not have formal diplomatic status under the provisions of the Vienna Convention on Diplomatic Relations.
-Both countries do maintain contact as delegations from both sides have met in the past.
+While Somaliland operates a representative liaison office in Washington, D.C., it does not have formal diplomatic status that states are entitled to under the provisions of the Vienna Convention on Diplomatic Relations.
+There has been contact between them as delegations from both sides have met in the past.

 History

 The U.S. policy regarding Somaliland is to first allow the African Union to deliberate the question regarding the status of Somaliland as an independent nation.
 The United States engages Somaliland on policy matters such as democratization and economic development.

+1960

+In June 1960, during its brief period of independence, Somaliland garnered recognition from thirty-five sovereign states.
+However, the United States merely acknowledged Somaliland's independence:

+The United States did not extend formal recognition to Somaliland, but Secretary of State Herter sent a congratulatory message dated June 26 to the Somaliland Council of Ministers.

+United States Secretary of State Christian Herter sent the following letter:

+2007

 In 2007, the United States provided one million dollars in aid through the International Republican Institute to support training for parliamentarians and other key programs in preparations for the 2010 presidential election.
 The U.S. expected to provide an additional one point five million in continued support for the democratization process in Somaliland following the elections.